MaastrichtU-IDS/projects/README.md

 yarn web
 ```

-> The website should reload automatically at each changes to the code 🔃
+> The website should reload automatically at each changes to the code :arrows_clockwise:

-Upgrade the packages in `yarn.lock`:
+Upgrade the packages in `yarn.lock`

 ```bash
 yarn upgrade
 ```

-### Run in production 🚀
+### Run in production :rocket:

-You can build locally in `/web-build` folder and serve on [http://localhost:5000 📦](http://localhost:5000)
+You can build locally in `/web-build` folder and serve on [http://localhost:5000 :package:](http://localhost:5000)

 ```bash
 yarn build
 yarn serve
 ```

-Or run directly using [Docker 🐳](https://docs.docker.com/get-docker/) (requires [docker installed](https://docs.docker.com/get-docker/))
+Or run directly using [Docker :whale:](https://docs.docker.com/get-docker/) (requires [docker installed](https://docs.docker.com/get-docker/))

 ```bash
 docker-compose up